WE ARE NOMURA

 Tokita: "Our department is responsible for a wide range of businesses, from apparel shops and retail stores in commercial facilities to banquet halls in bridal facilities and restaurants in resort facilities, as well as vocational schools and historical museums.

-At NOMURA, we call each project a "JOB," and our department is characterized by the sheer number of jobs we have.
-As a department manager, it is of course my job to manage the team's sales and attendance, but it is also an important role to keep track of the progress of each job that each member of the department is in charge of, and to support its implementation by providing advice, etc."
+At NOMURA Co.,Ltd., we call each project a "JOB," and one of the characteristics of our department is that we have an extremely large number of jobs.
+As a department manager, I not only manage the team's sales and attendance, but I also have an important role to keep track of the progress of each job that each member of the department is in charge of and provide support, including advice."

 Tokita says that close communication with team members is essential when managing a huge number of projects.